dfosco/dfosco.github.io/_posts/2015-01-31-designers-who-code.markdown

 image-alt:
 ---

-This is pretty much the nail in the coffin of the "Should designers code?" discussion.
-Designers who don't code shouldn't be dead worried, but seriously, **read it**.
+This is pretty much the nail in the coffin of the “Should designers code?” discussion.
+Designers who don‘t code shouldn’t be dead worried, but seriously, **read it**.